chriszhang3/cylinders/README.md

 - [Instructions](https://doc.sagemath.org/html/en/installation/index.html) for installing Sage.
 - After Sage is installed, you can install the surface-dynamics package with
 `sage -pip install surface-dynamics`

+## Run
+Run the program using
+`sage -python main.py`
+the output files will be stored in a chosen directory.
+By default the directory is `output`.